William Monroe Trotter biography

 Trotter became a staunch opponent of racial discrimination and found himself in conflict with Booker T. Washington, the era's most popular African-American leader.
 Washington advocated a more conciliatory approach with the status quo and pushed for African Americans to pursue vocational and agricultural training, which Trotter found to be a problematic stance considering Washington's luminary status among white political leaders.

-In 1901, Trotter co-founded the Boston Literary and Historical Association and, with colleague George Forbes, established The Guardian, a newspaper that pushed for African-American equality and critiqued Washington's views.
+In 1901, Trotter co-founded the Boston Literary and Historical Association.
+With colleague George Forbes, he established The Guardian newspaper to disseminate "propaganda against discrimination."
+The publication pushed for African-American equality and critiqued Washington's views.

 Becoming Allies With W.E.B.
 Du Bois